zak0/AppTycoon/doc/game_design.md

 *   __Manager of Human Resources__:

 ## Assets
 Player controls the assets of the company.
-These include computer hardware, company premises, coffee machines and so on.
+These include physical property such as computer hardware, company premises, coffee machines and so on, as well as intellectual property like internal processes and patents.
+Every asset has a running cost (that is added to the cumulative cost / sec and thus gets automatically reduced from company's funds) and an acquisition cost.
+Each of these costs can be zero, of course, if the cost is not applicable to the asset.

 ### Premises
 Company premises can be rented or owned.
-Rental properties have a deposit when moving to a new location and additionally a running cost.
+Rental properties have a down-payment (or a deposit) when moving to a new location and additionally a running cost.
 Owned properties only have a running cost.
 Premises affect on how many employees the company can have.
 Bigger premises can house more employees.
 More expensive and larger properties also have an effect on company's reputation.

 ## Upgrades
 Upgrades system is presented as a tree.
 This essentially means that upgrades further into the tree are unlocked by first unlocking upgrades earlier in the tree.